The Upload Agreement for photographers applies to the upload, publication and sale of photos at Photocase.

 (2) The granting of the usage rights to PHOTOCASE under the Upload Agreement shall occur on the upload of the photograph by the photographer.

-(3) The photographer undertakes to provide PHOTOCASE with his full name and address and to ensure that this information is up to date at all times.
+(3) The photographer undertakes to provide PHOTOCASE with his or her full name, phone number and address and to ensure that this information is up to date at all times.

 (4) PHOTOCASE reserves the right to reject or delete photographs which do not meet the official PHOTOCASE criteria in terms of form and content.
 The photographer shall not have any say in whether a photograph is included or allowed to remain on the PHOTOCASE site.